 But he got kicked out of the new host’s home anyway.
 Apparently he called her a bitch and threatened to cut her.
 I could see why she wouldn’t like that.
 I could also see why Caesar would have to let his anger out on somebody if he didn’t let it out on me.

 The next day we went home.
-The trip was a two hour ride to Florence, a flight to Milano, a layover, an eight-hour Atlantic flight, then another two hour drive.
-At Florence Peter was told that because of an impossible bureaucratic problem with his ticket, he had to leave the terminal in Florence, get his bag and re-check it for the flight to Milano.
-The layover wasn’t long enough for him to re-check the bags and make it onto the flight with me, and the airline (Alitalia) haughtily informed him that there was no room on the next flight.
-I boarded the plane alone; Peter had to spent the night in Milano and buy a ticket on another airline; I didn’t find this out until I landed in New York with Gattino peering intrepidly from his carrier.
+The trip was a two-hour ride to Florence, a flight to Milan, a layover, an eight-hour Atlantic flight, then another two-hour drive.
+At Florence Peter was told that because of an impossible bureaucratic problem with his ticket, he had to leave the terminal in Florence, get his bag and recheck it for the flight to Milan.
+The layover wasn’t long enough for him to recheck the bags and make it onto the flight with me, and the airline (Alitalia) haughtily informed him that there was no room on the next flight.
+I boarded the plane alone; Peter had to spent the night in Milan and buy a ticket on another airline; I didn’t find this out until I landed in New York with Gattino peering intrepidly from his carrier.

 And Gattino was intrepid.
 He didn’t cry in the car, or on the plane, even though he’d had nearly nothing to eat since the night before.
 He settled in patiently, his slender forepaws stretched out regally before him, watching me with a calm, confidently up-raised head.
 He either napped in his carrier or sat in my lap, playing with me, with the person sitting next to me, with the little girl sitting across from me.
 If I’d let him, he would’ve wandered up and down the aisles with his tail up.